Photo by Tony Hewitt & Denis Glennon

 The photo collection Girt by Sea, a collaboration by photographers Denis Glennon and Tony Hewitt and Canon Australia aimed to show the trip the two photographers did in a light Cessna aircraft, circumnavigating the island continent of Australia for 31 days.

-A unique experience for a unique project
+A unique experience for a unique scan and buy project

 The long-cherished dream project of Tony received the support and sponsorship of Canon, leading global provider in the fields of professional and consumer imaging equipment.